Luigian/Traffic/README.md

 * The output layer of the neural network have `NUM_CATEGORIES` units, one for each of the traffic sign categories.

 * The number of layers and the types of layers included in between are the result of experimenting with:
-  - different numbers of convolutional and pooling layers
+  - Different numbers of convolutional and pooling layers.
-  - different numbers and sizes of filters for convolutional layers
+  - Different numbers and sizes of filters for convolutional layers.
-  - different pool sizes for pooling layers
+  - Different pool sizes for pooling layers.
-  - different numbers and sizes of hidden layers
+  - Different numbers and sizes of hidden layers.
-  - dropout
+  - Dropout.

 ### What did I try, what worked well, what didn’t work well, and what did I notice

 **Convolutional and pooling layers**

 Multiple convolutional layers were able to get better results than a single convolutional layer.
-Also consecutives convolutional layers (Conv-Conv-Pool) were more effective than alterning with pooling layers (Conv-Pool-Conv).
+Also, consecutive convolutional layers (conv-conv-pool) were more effective than alternating with pooling layers (conv-pool-conv).

 My explanation to this is that as convolutional layers turned to crop the images, this actually worked pretty well for this image based dataset where the most relevant information for differentiation is at the center of the traffic signs, and not necessarily in the shape of the sign or at the messy background.
 So, going and cropping in total 6 pixels on each side by using three consecutive 5x5-kernel-convolution layers results in kicking out a 40% of not very relevant pixel information.